23.12.2025

 Intraocular pressure acts like an internal scaffold for the eye.
 It maintains the spherical shape of the eyeball, stabilizes the curvature of the cornea and sclera, and allows the optical system of the eye to function as it should.
 Under normal conditions, IOP typically ranges between 10 and 21 mmHg and results from a delicate balance between the production and outflow of aqueous humor.

 When that balance is disturbed, the consequences are severe.
-Elevated IOP is the primary risk factor for glaucoma – a disease that often progresses silently and remains one of the leading causes of irreversible blindness worldwide.
-But pressure that is too low is also harmful: the eye loses its mechanical support, the cornea may become irregular, and the retinal image can be distorted.
+Elevated IOP is the primary risk factor for glaucoma – a disease that often progresses silently, and it is still one of the leading causes of irreversible blindness worldwide.
+Pressure that is too low is also harmful; the eye loses its mechanical support, the cornea may become irregular, and the retinal image can be distorted.

 Re-thinking the “Fixed Number”

-One of the strongest messages in Dr Karnowski’s chapter is the rejection of the idea that IOP is a fixed value.
-In reality, intraocular pressure is constantly changing – with every blink, every rapid eye movement, and every heartbeat.
-On top of that come diurnal fluctuations, changes in body position, and responses to physical effort.
+One of the strongest messages in Dr. Karnowski’s chapter is the rejection of the idea that IOP is a fixed value.
+In reality, intraocular pressure is constantly changing to some extent, with every blink, every rapid eye movement, and every heartbeat.
+Besides the moment to moment variations, there are diurnal fluctuations, changes related to body position, and responses to physical effort.

-A healthy eye can absorb these fluctuations.
+A healthy eye can accommodate these fluctuations.
 The cornea-sclera-limbus system functions as an adaptive, self-regulating structure that protects visual quality despite momentary pressure changes.
-Problems arise when these mechanisms fail – under chronically elevated IOP or in cases of significant hypotony.
-Then mechanical changes begin to affect ocular optics, image quality, and ultimately the optic nerve itself.
+Problems arise when these mechanisms fail – under chronically elevated IOP, or in cases of significant hypotony.
+Consequently, mechanical changes begin to affect ocular optics, image quality, and ultimately the optic nerve itself.

 Measuring IOP: still an imperfect art